This Pumpkin Pie Smoothie is a healthy fall smoothie recipe with all the pumpkin pie flavors and so nourishing to fix your sweet tooth.

 - A drizzle of peanut butter.

-- Dollop coconut yogurt.
+- Dollop of coconut vanilla yogurt.

 If you have some food allergies, I listed some options for you below.